scrabbletank/farhome-rules/rulesdoc.md

 |  2/0  |  2/0  |  0/0  |  -/-  |  1/0  | -1/0  |

 ___
 ***Construct.*** This creature has no living parts and is immune to Stun, Daze, Poison, and cannot get Lesser or Greater Wounds.
-This construct has no Intelligence and passes Intelligence saving throws.
+This construct has no Intelligence and passes Intelligence attribute saves.

 ***Facsimile.*** This creature hides in plain sight, looking like a normal scarecrow.
 A successful impossible Perception check will spot this creature for what it is.